 THE AFGHAN GIRLS ROBOTICS TEAM

-In August of 2021, when the US withdrew from Afghanistan, DCF, fearing instability, requested that Qatar provide study abroad opportunities for the team to assure that students could continue their education in Doha.
-The Qatar government and Qatar Foundation organization were able to expedite visas.
-Nine team members, and their teacher, traveled to Doha.
-The team was granted scholarships by the Qatar Foundation and Qatar Fund for Development to enroll in the world-class universities based in Education City.
+In August of 2021, when the U.S. withdrew from Afghanistan, DCF, fearing instability, requested that Qatar provide study-abroad opportunities for the team to ensure that students could continue their education in Doha.
+The Qatar government expedited visas for team members in Afghanistan and their teachers to travel to Doha.
+The Qatar Foundation and Qatar Fund for Development granted them scholarships to enroll in world-class universities in Education City.
 Some of their teammates remain in Afghanistan, Europe, and the UAE.
 In August 2022, the Qatar Foundation and Qatar Fund for Development awarded another round of scholarships to tex new members of the Afghan Dreamers, enabling them to continue their education in Qatar.

 - 2019 Inspiring in Engineering - FIRST Detroit World Championship

 - 2019 Safety Award - FIRST Global, Dubai